 The Local Drug Action Team Program supports communities to work together to prevent and minimise the harm caused by alcohol and other drugs.
+There are now 244 Local Drug Action Teams across Australia.

 Community-based action is powerful in preventing and minimising harm from alcohol and other drugs.